Eagle Mountain Zoning Decisions: June 2026

 Approved.

-Ordinance amending Eagle Mountain Municipal Code 16.15 concept plans, requiring preliminary subdivision plats, master plans, and rezones to submit concept plans with traffic circulation, utility infrastructure, and concept street layout documents; generally ending concept plan review at Planning Commission.
-Added condition that council be notified any time a concept plan is going to Planning Commission for a public hearing.
+Council adopted an ordinance amending Eagle Mountain Municipal Code 16.15 concept plans, requiring concept plans for preliminary subdivision plats, master plans, and rezones with enhanced traffic circulation, utility infrastructure, and street layout documents.
+Concept plans generally end at Planning Commission unless steered to council.
+Amendment added a condition that the council be notified any time a concept plan is coming to Planning Commission for a public hearing.
+Passed unanimously.
+Public hearing held with no comment.

 See the vote tally and conditions for this decision →